thikimyen-nguyen/thikimyen-nguyen/README.md

 ### Hi there 👋
 My name is **Yen Nguyen**.
 I enter the IT industry quite late in life but I believe I am a passionate and dedicated developer.

-- 🌱 I’m currently a Frontend student and eager to start my journey into the world of Frontend developers.
+- 🌱 I’m currently a Frontend student at Noroff - School of technology and digital media in Norwy and eager to start my journey into the world of Frontend developers.
 - 👯 I love working in teams to learn, collaborate and experience together.
 - 🤔 I constantly seek opportunities to learn, grow, and explore new front-end technologies.
 - 😄 Pronouns: She/her